-19. Heritage Assets
+25. Heritage Assets

 From 1 April 2010 the Authority is required to separately record Heritage Assets from other assets.
 Heritage Assets are assets preserved in trust for future generations because of their cultural, environmental or historic associations.
+Heritage Assets are split between tangible and intangible assets: a tangible asset with historical, artistic, scientific, technological, geophysical or environmental qualities that is held and maintained principally for its contribution to knowledge and culture; an intangible assets include recordings of significant historical events.
+The Authority does not hold any intangible assets.
 The review of the impairment, acquisition and disposal of heritage assets is included within the of the Authority's Asset Management Group.
 Heritage Assets are subject to the Authority's normal revolving five yearly assets revaluations program and are valued on an historical cost basis.
 Depreciation of Heritage Assets, where appropriate, is in line with the general policy on depreciation.